 Origin: Ancient Egypt

+Tuxedo is a coloration pattern that can occur in many different cat breeds.
 The tuxedo pattern is named after the attire human men wear for formal occasions.
-Nothing is so dramatic as seeing a "tuxie," as they are affectionately called, dressed in his best bib and tucker.
+Nothing is so dramatic as seeing a "tuxie," as it is affectionately called, dressed in its best bib and tucker.
 Some tuxies also wear "spats," or white boots.

-Other variations on the tuxedo theme include a white striped nose and the "masked tuxedo," with white around the chin and nose, or white tips on the nose.
+Other variations on the tuxedo theme include a white striped nose and the "masked tuxedo," with white around the chin and nose or white tips on the nose.
 Another variation infamously called the "Kitler" features a white "mustache."

-|Tendency to Vocalize||High|
+|Tendency to Vocalize||Varies|